snamiki1212/react-native-expo-raw-sql-migrations/README.md

 # react-native-expo-raw-sql-migrations

-Migration System to use raw SQL for expo managed react native app.
+SQLite migration System to use raw SQL for expo managed react native app.
 Implemented with React Hooks and TypeScript.

 ## Installation